Port Douglas Australia

 Several other options also include not even having to leave the town itself.
 You can visit one of the friendliest local markets on a Sunday, located right on the waterfront in an historic park.
 Other Port Douglas things to do include shopping and visiting galleries in the main shopping precincts the Wharf and Macrossan Street.

-Port Douglas restaurants are one of the key ingredients to making this boutique seaside town the ultimate holiday destination.
+Restaurants are one of the key ingredients to making the boutique seaside town of Port Douglas the ultimate holiday destination.
 The dining choices on offer reflect the diversity of the destination, with everything from sumptuous five star restaurants to casual cafes and friendly local bars.

-For those who want to get out of town, the views from Osprey’s tree top restaurant at Thala Beach Lodge are spectacularly panoramic, looking over the surrounding forest beyond to the Coral Sea.
+For those who want to get out of town, the views from Osprey’s Restaurant Port Douglas at Thala Beach Nature Reserve are spectacularly panoramic, looking over the surrounding forest beyond to the Coral Sea.
 Enjoy the view of the sun setting while dining on creative, seasonal modern Australian cuisine with friendly five star service and complimentary valet parking.

 The quality of Port Douglas shopping is a delight to visitors.
 With just one main street, it is a surprise to find that Port Douglas offers an eclectic mix of high end fashion boutiques, art galleries, hole-in-the-wall stores selling local handicrafts and shop fronts glittering with exquisite jewellery.